 Learn how to configure and run NVIDIA NVENC accelerated encoding on Amazon EC2 using a g2.2xlarge instance type.
 Wowza doesn't provide a pre-built AMI that works on this instance type.
 However, you can install Wowza Streaming Engine™ media server software on this instance type to get NVENC accelerated encoding.

 Configuring the software

 - Select an HVM (G2) EBS-Backed 64-bit AMI ID from the list of Amazon Linux AMI IDs to launch a G2 instance.

 - When the instance is running, open an SSH session to the instance.
-For details, see Manage the instance through SSH in the Wowza Streaming Engine for Amazon EC2 User's Guide.

 - When the login as: prompt appears in the Terminal window, enter the user name ec2-user to login to your Amazon EC2 instance.
 When working with Wowza Streaming Engine, we recommend logging in as the root user.
 Execute the following command to become the root user: